modxcms/mab-recommendations/proposed/bandwidth-considerations.md

 ## Relevant Recommendations
 As bandwidth considerations are part of accessibility best practices, [[DRAFT] Accessibility Mandate](https://github.com/modxcms/mab-recommendations/pull/3).
 This recommendation is proposed as a guideline accepted by the MODX Advisory Board and enforced by the Accessibility&nbsp;Mandate.

-The [Progressive Icons Purposal](https://github.com/modxcms/mab-recommendations/pull/1) is also mindful of&nbsp;bandwidth.
+The [Semantic Icons Proposal](https://github.com/modxcms/mab-recommendations/pull/1) is also mindful of&nbsp;bandwidth.

 ## Recommendation